 Data analysis.
 Analytics is the heart of any data lake, as it enables users to answer queries, spot correlations and make predictions.
 Analysts can pose queries and apply one or more analytics engines to transform, aggregate and analyze data sets.
 While they can analyze raw information, data scientists typically work with curated data sets that were previously transformed and aggregated.

 Data delivery.
 There are a range of tools that can organize and present results of big data jobs.
 For example, search features can help users find and see results for queries on indexed metadata attached to ingested data.
 Other features can publish curated data sets to make them available to Amazon and third-party tools.
 Teams can also post-process data results through visualization tools.

 Native data lake management tools

-While the details of big data projects will vary, most data lakes on AWS use a range of services, including the following:
+While the details of big data projects will vary, most AWS data lakes use a range of services, including the following:

 Amazon Simple Storage Service.
 AWS' object storage offering, Simple Storage Service (S3), provides high-performance batch storage.
 S3 instances can retain both raw data sets and processed data that has been modified through curation, analytical processes and consumption.
 Users can store batch data in S3 buckets via internet transfers or through a physical disk transfer service, such as Snowball.

 Amazon Kinesis Data Firehose.
 S3 can handle batch data uploads, but streaming data is more problematic.
 Amazon Kinesis Data Firehose enables the data lake to capture, modify and load streaming data, such as continuous telemetry from IoT devices, into storage instances.